What is Green Button?

 What has been the success and progress on the initiative to date?

 The Green Button initiative was officially launched in January 2012.
-To date, a total of 35 utilities and electricity suppliers have signed on to the initiative.
-In total, these commitments ensure that 36 million homes and businesses will be able to securely access their own energy information in a standard format.
+To date, a total over 50 utilities and electricity suppliers have signed on to the initiative.
+In total, these commitments ensure that over 60 million homes and businesses will be able to securely access their own energy information in a standard format.
 This number will continue to grow as utilities nation-wide voluntarily make energy data more available to their customers in this common, machine-readable format.

 The following utilities have already committed to Green Button: American Electric Power, Austin Energy, Baltimore Gas & Electric, CenterPoint Energy, Chattanooga EPB, Commonwealth Edison, Glendale Water and Power, National Grid, NSTAR, Oncor, Pacific Power, Pepco Holdings, PG&E, PECO, Portland General Electric, PPL Electric Utilities, Reliant, Rocky Mountain Power, SDG&E, Southern California Edison, TXU Energy, and Virginia Dominion Power.